 TE inspections are those conducted over the road following moving violations such as speeding or reckless while the more frequent roadside inspections (RIs) are typically conducted at fixed locations, such as weigh stations.
 According to the RIEM, TE inspections are about four times as effective as RIs in reducing crashes, injuries and deaths.

 Despite the effectiveness of TE inspections, they peaked at just over 900,000 in fiscal 2006 and have plummeted 60% to just under 360,000 in fiscal 2015, according to FMCSA data.
 RIs generally have continued to grow, but they, too, have dipped slightly since fiscal 2012.

 In addition to lower fatalities, FMCSA analysis using the RIEM indicates that inspection and enforcement prevented 8,833 injuries and 14,424 crashes involving large commercial trucks and buses in fiscal 2012.
 However, RIEM methodology indicates that had TE inspections remained at fiscal 2006 levels an additional 2,825 injuries and 3,718 crashes would have been prevented.

-Practically all TE inspections and RIs are conducted by state and local agencies.
+A foreseeable outcome Practically all TE inspections and RIs are conducted by state and local agencies.
 TE inspections have fallen probably due to a combination of factors, including tighter state budgets.
 Another possible contributor is slower highway speeds due to carrier concerns over safety, fuel economy and Compliance, Safety and Accountability (CSA) program scores.